 On Goffle Road, the locals know spring has sprung when the pansies start to appear at Goffle Brook Farm.
 Many people drive by the desolate store looking for some sign of life, knowing that soon the lights will once again be on, the “closed for the winter sign” gone, and the store bursting with flowers.
-This is how every year of life at “The Farm” begins.
+This is how life at “The Farm” begins.

 Goffle Brook Farm was first opened on May 1st, 1968.
 Although Richard and Dancy Osborne were new to business, farming was nothing new to the couple.
 Dancy’s father, Clinton Carlough, had been the largest apple grower in the state of New Jersey.
 When the young couple married, Richard began working at the family farm.
 He loved the farming lifestyle from his very first day.
 He liked working outside.
 He enjoyed selling at the farmers market.
 But most of all, Richard liked the changes that the seasons brought to his job duties.
-He tried to convince his father-in-law to open a farm stand much like the Tices and Van Ripers had done many years before.
+He tried to convince his father-in-law to open a farm stand much like the Tice’s and Van Ripers had done many years before.

 Although he painted with an air brush, she learned enough to start painting her own version of his painted pumpkins.
-Dancy taught this technique to her teenage daughters and Fall at the Farm became a tradition highly anticipated by many for miles around.
-Generations of Bergen County residents grew up with these pumpkins and now bring their children to choose their own unique Goffle Brook Farm hand-painted pumpkins.
+Dancy taught this technique to her teenage daughters and fall at the farm became a tradition highly anticipated by many for miles around.
+Generations of Bergen County residents grew up with these pumpkins and now bring their children to choose their own unique Goffle Brook Farm hand painted pumpkins.

-Today, Goffle Brook Farm is successfully managed by Richard and Dancy’s daughter, Donna Dorsey, along with their son-in-law Kurt Dorsey.
+Today, Goffle Brook Farm is run by Richard and Dancy’s daughter Donna Dorsey, along with their son-in-law Kurt Dorsey.
 Although both parents are now deceased, the family traditions remain alive and well.
 Kurt and Donna have two boys, Clinton and Kyle and there’s reason to believe there might be a third generation running Goffle Brook Farm someday.
 The Dorsey’s say that is when they are going to really follow in Richard and Dancy’s footsteps … all the way to the Keys for the winter.